Teddy-van-Jerry/color-cv/README.md

 \documentclass[paper = a4]{color-cv}
 ```

+With the compact option, the item separation is set to 0pt instead of 1.5pt.

 #### Colors
 The theme color can be easily customized by changing the color definition in the preamble.
 For example: